Yash094/Memer-API/README.md

 # Memer Api - Welcome

 Memer API is a powerful module that allows you to manipulate images very easily.
+*Current API latency from input to return finished Image: 300-500ms*

 ## **Installation**
 ```